Mouez-Yazidi/Multilingual-Invoice-Parsing-with-LLaMA-4/README.md

 The model excels in parsing invoices in multiple languages, including **English**, **French**, and **Arabic**, ensuring **accurate** and **reliable** outputs.
 This project showcases **LLaMA 4** as a powerful tool for **intelligent document processing**, paving the way for smarter, **AI-driven automation** in various industries.

+👀 Curious how it works?
+Dive into the full story here: https://medium.com/towards-artificial-intelligence/multilingual-invoice-parsing-project-with-llama-4-ocr-and-python-4649a62ba2dc

 # Invoice Parsing Results

 Below are the results from parsing three invoices: